jeffHasBugs/class-dashboard/README.md

 With `data.json` and `timetable.jpg` ready, you now have a fully functional dashboard.

-Because browsers don't allow us to make `XMLHTTPRequest`s (updating the timetable live) without a server, the easiest method would be to drag the entire project folder to
+Because browsers don't allow us to make `XMLHTTPRequest`s (updating the timetable live) without a server, the easiest method to deploy the project would be to drag the entire project folder to [https://app.netlify.com/drop](https://app.netlify.com/drop).

-[https://app.netlify.com/drop](https://app.netlify.com/drop).
+and use the resulting URL.